Have you ever tried to walk or run with someone who has much shorter or longer legs than you do?

 People often use the terms step and stride interchangeably, but they actually refer to two different things.

-Walking and running each has a unique, characteristic gait cycle, which refers to the repetitive pattern of movement that your legs and feet travel through as you move forward.
+Walking and running each have a unique, characteristic gait cycle, which refers to the repetitive pattern of movement that your legs and feet travel through as you move forward.

-A stride is one complete revolution of the gait cycle, beginning at initial ground contact or heel strike and ending when that same foot comes to that same position again to make ground contact again.
+A stride is one complete revolution of the gait pattern cycle, beginning at initial ground contact or heel strike and ending when that same foot returns to that position again to make ground contact.

 A step is half of one stride, so there are two steps for every stride.

-One step would be from the time that the right foot first makes ground contact at heel strike to when the left foot makes ground contact at heel strike.
+One step would be from the time the right foot first makes ground contact at heel strike to the time the left foot makes ground contact at heel strike.

 #1: Your Height